enketo/enketo-express/config/README.md

 #### validate page
 Determines whether the Next button should trigger validation and block the user from proceeding to next page if validation fails.
 The default value is `true`.

+#### swipe page
+This setting with default `true` value determines whether to enable support for _swiping_ to the next and previous page for forms that are divided into pages.